birsanion/throttling-api/README.md

 You can build the Docker image of the API using the provided Makefile target:

     $  make build_docker

 ## Run Locally

     $  docker-compose up -d

+Once running, the application is accessible at: http://localhost:8888

 ## ☁️ Deployment